Puerperal Sepsis and the Colebrooks

 Imperial's new NIHR BRC AMR Colebrook research laboratory at Charing Cross, which opened at the start of the COVID-19 pandemic, is named in honour of Dora and her brother Leonard.

-antibiotic treatment of puerperal sepsis
+antibacterial treatment of puerperal sepsis